 When most people think about the fight against terrorism, they think about just about anything but a social media post.
 Social media is how terrorist spread their propaganda.
 It’s not how the fight against terrorism is waged.
 At least it wasn’t until now.

-Three experiments, funded by Alphabet Inc. (NASDAQ:GOOGB), Facebook Inc. (NASDAQ:FBC) and Twitter Inc. (NYSE:TWTRC) are exploring the use of online advertising and the technology behind it to wage social media jihad against jihadists.
+Three experiments, funded by Alphabet Inc. (NASDAQ:GOOGC), Facebook Inc. (NASDAQ:FBF) and Twitter Inc. (NYSE:TWTRC) are exploring the use of online advertising and the technology behind it to wage social media jihad against jihadists.

 Efforts To Date